 Just like the hairs on our head get sparser and thinner with age, so too do the ones on our eyes — adding years to our look.

 Svay’s solution to pumping up lash volume in seconds: First, apply one coat of dark brown mascara all over lashes; let dry.
 Then dab a black mascara on just the tips.
 “This ombré effect gives lashes depth while drawing attention to the ends, together creating the illusion of fuller, longer lashes.”

 “Simply shading the lid with variants of a shimmery neutral shadow creates the illusion of an eye lift”, says Svay.
 Her how-to:

-Step 1: Using a 3-toned palette like Burt’s Bees Eye Shadow Trio in Shimmering Nudes ($18.86, Amazon), sweep the lightest shade onto the inner corner of the eye and along the brow’s arch.
+Step 1: Using a three-toned palette like Burt’s Bees Eye Shadow Trio in Shimmering Nudes (Buy on Amazon, $22.34), sweep the lightest shade onto the inner corner of the eye and along the brow’s arch.
 “The subtle shimmer directs focus upward”, says Svay.

 Step 2: Brush the medium shade across the entire lid to highlight the eye while creating a smooth, even base on the lid.

 Step 3: Blend the darkest shade into the crease (the sunken area between the lid and the brow bone where skin tends to sag) to create a “shadow” that helps loose skin visually recede.